vegaprotocol/documentation/docs/tutorials/oracles.md

 # Oracles
 Oracles are a source of data submitted to settle and terminate markets.
 All markets need a data source.

-The Vega network accepts three sources for oracle data: Open Oracle, JSON data, built-in data that is provided by the network.
+The Vega network accepts three sources for oracle data: Open Oracle, JSON data and an internal timestamp source that is provided by the network.
 Not all oracles provide the same type of data.

 ## Who can submit oracle data
 Any Vega keypair can submit oracle data to the chain.
 In the configuration for a market, an oracle specification field dictates which oracle data feeds it is interested in.
 In effect, it works as a filter.
 This specification means that the creator of an instrument for a market will choose in advance a price source, and which data fields the market requires to settle and terminate.